 Ensuring local educational agencies can access the program's funding is a priority.
-The third-party implementer should design a streamlined application with necessary but minimal application questions and supporting documents required for submission.
-This design work includes coordinating with the CARB HVIP program to release a single online application for vehicle purchases, infrastructure investments, and other associated funding requests.
+The thirdparty implementer should design a streamlined application with necessary but minimal application questions and supporting documents required for submission.
+This design work includes coordinating with CARB's HVIP program to release a single online application for vehicle purchases, infrastructure investments, and other associated funding requests.
 Applicants will be given adequate time and reminders to complete the application after the announcement of the program's opening.